 The great popularity of songs where females take on male roles has never really been adequately explained by historians or folklorists.
 This particular take is from the collection of Frank Kidson, a Yorkshireman who had his feet firmly planted on the ground when other collectors had their heads in the clouds.

-The Rainbow is also on John Roberts & Tony Barrand's 1998 CD of English folksongs collected by Percy Grainger, Heartoutbursts.
-They commented in their liner notes:
+John Roberts & Tony Barrand sang The Rainbow in 1998 on their CD of English folksongs collected by Percy Grainger, Heartoutbursts.
+They noted: